 This paper contributes to providing a basis for the discussion about intraday market liquidity movement of the JGB futures.
 First, we compare various kinds of liquidity indicators within the four categories: tightness, depth, resiliency, and volume, extending these indicators into an intraday basis.
 Second, confirming the significance of the intraday pattern and autocorrelation within these liquidity indicators, we estimate the effect on the liquidity evoked by the economic indicator announcements, economic indicator surprises, and monetary policy announcements.
-As for the tightness, depth and resiliency indicators, min.).
+As for the tightness, depth and change and the model where only $\beta{I,i}$ can change, and obtained the result that the other pattern coefficients can also change.
+Therefore, it is expected that the intraday pattern has also changed during the observation period.
+Since we focus on the change of persistence in the following discussion, however, we show only the model where only $\beta{I,i}$ can change.

+^{23.} To compute the half-life, we use the linear regression in which the variable explained is the log of the remaining shock and the explanatory variable is the time elapsed from t = 1 (5 min.) to 12 (60 min.).
 To capture the non-exponential element of the remaining shock, we also analyze the details of the remaining shock around one hour.
 The results are almost the same as those of the half-lives.

-23 Note that the volume indicators show no evident changes of half-lives.
+^{24.} Note that the volume indicators show no evident changes of half-lives.
 As for the resiliency indicators, two indicators show mixed directions around April 2013, suggesting no clear tendency of persistence change in the resiliency indicators as a whole.